 Both Lay and Spacey say that the key to keeping your brain out of that migraine state is to manage your lifestyle.
-“Migraineurs [people who get migraines] have this sensitive brain,” explains Spacey.
+“Migraineurs [people] have this sensitive brain,” explains Spacey.
 “It’s the extremes that trigger it, and living a level lifestyle seems to help.”
 The cruelty of this is that the things that prevent your brain from going into that migraine state—getting consistent, good-quality sleep; eating healthy meals at regular times; getting out every day in nature; meditating and exercising; and minimizing daily stress—are not easy for a parent.
 It can be a frustrating loop: “Parents with young kids put their children first.
 This makes them susceptible to migraines, and then they can’t be there for their kids,” says Spacey.

 There’s good news for migraine sufferers who get pregnant, though.
 Many women see an improvement during pregnancy, especially in the second and third trimesters, because estrogen is stabilized.
 However, a bad migraine can come on after delivery, when estrogen levels plummet.
 (Note that both ibuprofen and acetaminophen are safe to take when you’re nursing.)

 Birth control pills can also trigger or improve migraines, depending on the person and the type of pill.